 If a pupil's conduct is so poor that it warrants a more severe sanction than a debit or other measures to manage poor conduct, or internal exclusion, then the DHP may give the pupil a Fixed Term Exclusion.
-The Head must approve this sanction and they will inform the Chair of the Pastoral Care and Welfare Committee.
+The Head must approve this sanction, and they will inform the Chair of Governors.

-A Fixed Term Exclusion will only occur after the Form Teacher has carefully investigated the facts of the case or if there is an immediate significant risk to other members of the Beechwood Park community, and reported back to the DHP.
+A Fixed Term Exclusion will only occur after the Form Teacher has carefully investigated the facts of the case or if there is an immediate significant risk to other members of the Beechwood Park community and reported back to the DHP.
 The DHP will contact parents to inform them of the issue and of the decision; the DHP will write a letter confirming the decision.
-The DHP will place a copy of this letter on the pupil's file and will make a reference on iSAMS.
+The DHP will place a copy of this letter on the pupil's record within CPOMS.